DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 title: Command Attributes
 ---

-# Basic Attributes
+## Built-In Attributes

-CommandsNext has a variety of built in attributes to enhance your commands and help provide some access control:
+CommandsNext has a variety of built-in attributes to enhance your commands and provide some access control.
+The majority of these attributes can be applied to your command methods and command groups.

 - @DSharpPlus.CommandsNext.Attributes.AliasesAttribute
 - @DSharpPlus.CommandsNext.Attributes.CooldownAttribute